NandeeshG/Authentication-and-Data-Server/README.md

 ### Todos

 1. Add expiring tokens. (currently only user logouts will cancel access of a token)
+2. Add reset routes so that I don't need to restart server to clear data.

 **THIS IS ONLY BACKEND - USE POSTMAN or SIMILAR TOOLS FOR TESTING**